N4SJAMK/noisegen/README.md

 ```
 sudo docker run -d --privileged -p 1723:1723 <container name>
 ```
-here privileged parameter is necessary to give PPTP daemon enough privileges to run, and -p command forwards host machine port 1723 to docker container port 1723.
+Here privileged parameter is necessary to give PPTP daemon enough privileges to run, and -p command forwards host machine port 1723 to docker container port 1723.
 Port 1723 is used by PPTP daemon.

 ## About supervisord